etclabscore/expedition/CONTRIBUTING.md

 ## Translations

 Translations in this repository use `i18next`, you can add new translations by adding a new key to the languages translation file located in `translations/` or you can make a new translated languages by adding a new file in the `translations/` folder.
+Then add that key to `src/i18n.ts`.

 #### Note on i18n vs moment shorthands